1. Home Warranties

 Broken washing machine: repair or replace?

-New washing machines should last 10 years or longer, but that means a washer more than five years old may have already provided most of the utility you can expect from it long term.
-While you can potentially keep a washing machine running much longer with repairs and proper maintenance, that might not be cost-effective (especially if you have other reasons to want an upgrade — like improving energy efficiency).
+New washing machines should last 10 years or longer.
+If your washer is more than five years old, it might be worth repairing — but it might not be, depending on the problem and the associated costs.
+While you can keep a washing machine running much longer with repairs and proper maintenance, it might not be cost-effective (especially if the alternative is to upgrade to an energy-efficient model).

 You should also consider the kind of repair you’re facing.
-Asunbo, the technician from Pennsylvania we interviewed, pointed out some problems that are too complicated to warrant a repair.
+Asunbo, the technician from Pittsburgh we interviewed, pointed out some problems that are too complicated to warrant a repair.

 FAQ